The Ugandan Giraffe and its Precarious Status

 |30 September 2015|

-Fortunately there is some hope on the horizon from wildlife conservation groups working in Kenya and Uganda.
-A captive breeding program is under way in the National Giraffe Centre in Kenya's capital Nairobi.
+Fortunately, there is some hope on the horizon from wildlife conservation groups working in Kenya and Uganda.
+A captive breeding program is underway at the National Giraffe Centre in Kenya's capital Nairobi.
 At present, the Rothschild Giraffe can be seen most often in Uganda's Murchison Falls National Park.
 There are several more often spotted in Lake Nakuru National Park over the border and into Kenya.
 But awareness of the sub-species' plight has to be highlighted as so few know about the Ugandan Giraffe and its fate.